 Elites Currently Registered

-Check back here for a list of Elites in Spring 2022
+Check back here in the spring for a list of Elites registered for the 2022 Missoula Marathon.

 Overall Awards Ceremonies

 Overall awards ceremonies will be held as soon as possible after the top 3 runners in each event/division have crossed the line.
 The Awards presentation will take place near the finish line.
 Approximate times that the awards ceremonies would be expected to take place:

 - Women – 7:25 AM